 For as long as I can remember, Mom has made this super delicious Mexican Cornbread.
-It combines the flavor of classic cornbread with ground beef, onions, cheese, corn, peppers, and more!
-It’s just packed with great flavor.
+It combines the flavor of classic cornbread with ground beef, onions, cheese, corn, peppers, and more baked up in my favorite baking dish.
+You guessed it… the cast iron skillet!
+It’s a skillet cornbread jam-packed full of great flavor.

-Mom often served this deliciousness with things like vegetable soup or chili, but also served it as a meal all by itself.
+Mom often served this deliciousness with things like vegetable soup or chili as a perfect side dish, but it could also be served as a meal all by itself.

 Mom’s Mexican Cornbread